Bob Hope (Emmerdale)

-Bob Hope is a fictional character from the ITV soap opera Emmerdale, played by Tony Audenshaw.
+Bob Hope is a fictional character from the British ITV soap opera Emmerdale, played by Tony Audenshaw.
 Prior to playing Bob, the actor had previously made a guest appearance in the show as a security guard.
 Bob was introduced as a hosiery salesman and love interest for Viv Windsor (Deena Payne).
 He made his first appearance during the episode broadcast on 19 September 2000.
-Bob is portrayed as having a happy-go-lucky, cheeky persona, and his storylines have included marriage, divorce, fatherhood, losing his daughter Dawn Woods (Julia Mallam), and adultery.
+Bob is portrayed as having a happy-go-lucky, cheeky persona, and is Emmerdale's most married character with seven marriages to five women.
+His storylines have included marriage, divorce, fatherhood, adultery and homelessness plus the deaths of his children Dawn Woods (Julia Mallam) in 2006 and Heath Hope (Sebastian Dowling) in 2024.